Second Interview Interview Questions And Answers

 This company is internationally known for its (widgets), and my experience in the (marketing/planning/production/etc.) of (widgets) has me intrigued by the opportunity this position presents.

-21 :: Why we should hire you for this job?
+21 :: Why should we hire you David?